microcombustion/ctwrap/README.md

 ## Philosophy

-The code was developed with the following objectives.
+The code was developed with the following objectives in mind.
 It should:

  * Create a flexible framework for generic simulations
  * Provide a command line interface